cgwol/contak.io/README.md

 ### `npm install`

+## 4. Download the most recent snapshot from the [https://drive.google.com/drive/folders/1qPBcYSMn-wFF5MfYE8ibuoCdjmojQCwV?usp=sharing](Google Drive)

+Be sure to follow the instructions in "Development Snapshots/README"

-## 4. Start Local Development Environment
+## 5. Start Local Development Environment

 NOTE: If using VS Code, you can use the 'Start Node Dev' action in the Run and Debug menu to attach a debugger to the opened browser window